John Davidson (chemical engineer)

-John Frank Davidson FRS FREng FIChemE (7 February 1926 - 25 December 2019) was a British chemical engineer and former Shell Professor of Chemical Engineering at the University of Cambridge.
-He is regarded as the founding father of the subject of Fluidization in Chemical Engineering.
+John Frank Davidson (7 February 1926 – 25 December 2019) was a British chemical engineer and former Shell Professor of Chemical Engineering at the University of Cambridge.
+He is widely acknowledged as the "founding father of fluidization in chemical engineering".

 Early life

-John Frank Davidson was born in Newcastle upon Tyne, the industrial centre of the county of Northumberland.
-His school years (1937–1944) fell on severe days of World War II.
-In 1944, he entered the University of Cambridge, with which all his further life has been associated.
+John Frank Davidson was born in Newcastle upon Tyne on 7 February 1926, the son of Katie (née Jarrett) and John Davidson, who met in 1911 on a package holiday in Switzerland.
+His father, who fought in the trenches during World War I and later worked as a cashier for Newcastle City Council, died when Davidson was nine.
+Having previously been employed as a primary school teacher in the East End of London, his mother then returned to work to support Davidson and his older sister, Katie.
+From 1937 to 1944, he was a pupil at Heaton Grammar School, and obtained a state bursary to study mechanical sciences at Trinity College, Cambridge.
 After receiving the degree of Bachelor of Arts in 1947, Davidson joined Rolls-Royce in Derby, where he served two and a half years in the Mechanical Development Department.
 Having returned in 1950 to Cambridge, he became a graduate student in the Engineering Department (1950–1952).
 At the end of 1952, he passed to the recently founded Department of Chemical Engineering of the University of Cambridge.

 In that period, Davidson began to theoretically study the motion of large gas bubbles in liquids and wrote his still widely cited works on the mass transfer between a bubble and a liquid flowing past it.
-However, what is more important, these studies stimulated him to carry out a number of pioneering works on fluidisation, which were generalised in his book Fluidised Particles(1963), written with David Harrison (later, this book was translated into Russian).
+However, what is more important, these studies stimulated him to carry out a number of pioneering works on fluidisation, which were generalised in his book Fluidised Particles (1963), written with David Harrison (later, this book was translated into Russian).
 This was one of the first books on fluidisation, and it generated keen interest.